I grew up dancing at my mother’s studio in New York, The Adele Johnson School of Performing Arts.

 Going to school didn’t provide me with an education as much as it showed me how much I didn’t know.
 I was lost pretty much the entire time.

 That’s my story.
-No more labels and no more struggling.
+No more struggling.

-“Your silence will not protect you.”
-This Audre Lorde quote is what inspired me to start blogging and telling my story.
+“Your silence will not protect you” is my fav Audre Lorde quote.
+It inspired me to start blogging and sharing.
 Most people see me today and think I arrived all polished up and ready to go or that I’m just lucky.

 It’s not luck or our circumstances or being born a particular way that creates our futures.
 It’s taking action to change situations that bring us grief or unhappiness.

 Lesson learned: No more “buy and hold” strategy for me.

 In 1995, I was recruited by the Sara Lee Corporation.
 I was brand managing some boring line of panty hose.